sirzur/DJA0230TLS/ROOT.md

 Yes, we're talking about shell access.
 Yes, this isn't specific to the DJA0230TLS, and probably works on a host of other routers made by Technicolor.
 It probably works on most OpenWRT based routers, and probably even works on homebrew ones.
 It relies on a few things:

-  1. The commonsense approach that you don't need or want to lock down CWMP (because you don't -- only your ISP should be feeding your DHCP to override your CWMP configuration endpoint);
+  1. The common sense approach that you don't need or want to lock down CWMP (because you don't -- only your ISP should be feeding your DHCP to override your CWMP configuration endpoint);
   2. CWMP being enabled.

 Since you probably have both those things, read on!